tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 ## Details of XMSS and LMS

-The eXtended Merkle Signature Scheme (XMSS) {{?RFC8391}} and Hierarchical Signature Scheme (HSS) / Leighton-Micali Signature (LMS) {{?RFC8554}} are stateful hash-based signature schemes, where the secret key changes over time.
+The eXtended Merkle Signature Scheme (XMSS) {{?RFC8391}} and Hierarchical Signature Scheme (HSS) / Leighton-Micali Signature (LMS) {{?RFC8554}} are stateful hash-based signature schemes, where the secret key state changes over time.
 In both schemes, reusing a secret key state compromises cryptographic security guarantees.

-Multi-tree XMSS and LMS can be used for signing a potentially large but fixed number of messages and the number of signing operations depends upon the size of the tree.
+XMSS and LMS can be used for signing a potentially large but fixed number of messages and the number of signing operations depends upon the size of the tree.
 XMSS and LMS provide cryptographic digital signatures without relying on the conjectured hardness of mathematical problems, instead leveraging the properties of cryptographic hash functions.
-XMSS and HSS use a hierarchical approach with a Merkle tree at each level of the hierarchy. {{?RFC8391}} describes both single-tree and multi-tree variants of XMSS, while {{?RFC8554}} describes the Leighton-Micali One-Time Signature (LM-OTS) system as well as the LMS and HSS N-time signature systems.
+Multi-tree XMSS and LMS (i.e., XMSS-MT and HSS respectively) use a hyper-tree based hierarchical approach with a Merkle tree at each level of the hierarchy. {{?RFC8391}} describes both single-tree and multi-tree variants of XMSS, while {{?RFC8554}} describes the Leighton-Micali One-Time Signature (LM-OTS) system as well as the LMS and HSS N-time signature systems.
 Comparison of XMSS and LMS is discussed in Section 10 of {{?RFC8554}}.

-The number of tree layers in multi-tree XMSS provides a trade-off between signature size on the one side and key generation and signing speed on the other side.
+The number of tree layers in multi-tree XMSS and HSS provides a trade-off between signature size on the one side and key generation and signing speed on the other side.
 Increasing the number of layers reduces key generation time exponentially and signing time linearly at the cost of increasing the signature size linearly.
+HSS allows for customization of each subtree whereas XMSS-MT does not, electing instead to use the same structure for each subtree.

 Due to the complexities described above, the XMSS and LMS are not a suitable replacement for traditional signature schemes like RSA or ECDSA.
 Applications that expect a long lifetime of a signature, like firmware update or secure boot, are typical use cases where those schemes can be successfully applied.